 Succession planning for senior staff, as for members of the governing body, is essentially about planning ahead.
 In the context of staff succession planning, it also involves an element of contingency planning as the absence of a senior member of staff, especially the senior officer, can have significant implications.
-It must be remembered that, if the senior officer intimates their resignation or intention to retire, or is absent for an extended period, this constitutes a Notifiable Event which must be submitted by the Chair to the SHR as soon as the resignation is submitted.
+It must be remembered that, if the senior officer intimates their resignation or intention to retire, or is absent for an extended period, this constitutes a Notifiable Event which must be submitted by the Chair to the SHR and the Chair should ensure this is done as soon as the resignation is submitted.